This Caramel Apple Fruit Leather recipe is a little more work than some fruit leathers, but makes a super fun snack. Like Fruit-Roll Ups, but better!

 Fresh Apples

 I recommend using Granny Smith apples for this recipe, though Mutsu is another great option.
-They both have great flavour, cook down to a cook consistency, and take the additional flavouring and colours well.
+They both have great flavour, cook down to a good consistency, and take the additional flavouring and colours well.

-When it comes down to it, though, anything youโd make applesauce with would work!
+When it comes down to it, though, anything you’d make applesauce with would work!

 Flavouring